Author - Associate Zarmeen Jahan

 Was the contract between Mr and Mrs Balfour valid in nature?

-The promise made by Mr Balfour of providing monthly expenses to his wife was a domestic agreement and not a legal agreement nor so the husband didn't have any intention of creating a legal agreement.
+In Balfour vs Balfour the promise made by Mr Balfour of providing monthly expenses to his wife was a domestic agreement and not a legal agreement nor so the husband didn't have any intention of creating a legal agreement.

-The wife is deemed to get the given amount of money as the husband entered into a domestic contract by contract by offering his wife £30 and the wife agreed and stayed back in England.
+In Balfour vs Balfour the wife is deemed to get the given amount of money as the husband entered into a domestic contract by contract by offering his wife £30 and the wife agreed and stayed back in England.

 The agreement was purely social and domestic in nature and characteristic and therefore it was presumed that the parties did not intend to be legally bound.